4DPC$^2$hat: Towards Dynamic Point Cloud Understanding with Failure-Aware Bootstrapping: Conclusion

 \section{Conclusion}

 We introduced 4DPC$^2$hat, the first multimodal large language model specifically designed for understanding dynamic 4D object point cloud sequences.
 The proposed framework integrates a large-scale annotated 4D object point cloud dataset, bidirectional Mamba-based temporal modeling, and a failure-aware bootstrapping learning strategy to enable fine-grained action comprehension and temporal reasoning.
 Extensive experiments on 4D object captioning and question answering demonstrate consistent and substantial improvements over existing 3D-aware multimodal LLMs.
 By jointly advancing data, architecture, and training strategy, this work establishes a strong foundation for scalable and robust 4D object point cloud understanding.
+To further improve practical applicability, future work will focus on adapting the framework to real-world dynamic scenes and sensor data, such as LiDAR-based 4D perception.